rohangc/NeoVimConfiguration/Readme.md

    * Install LSP servers for the programming languages of your choice (clangd for the C and C++ family of languages is installed by default).
      * Open any source code file (with the appropriate file extension) in Neovim.
      * Execute command: ":LspInstall" - this magically installs the Language Server required for the type of file currently open!
 You can also manually install the LSP servers for any programming language by navigation within the Mason window (invoked by entering command: ':Mason') and by typing: 'i' (type: 'g?' within the Mason window for more help).
+   * To setup Copilot, execute this command: ':Copilot setup' and follow on-screen instructions.

 6. Execute command ':checkhealth'.
    * This shows you a list of missing/broken/incompatible dependencies (other programs) that need to be resolved for Neovim to work.